thechandanbhagat/group-code/README.md

 ### Inline Comment Detection

-The extension now detects code group patterns in inline comments, which allows you to:
+The extension detects code group patterns in inline comments, which allows you to:

 1. **Add code groups to existing code**: Tag important lines without restructuring your code
 2. **Create more targeted groups**: Mark specific lines rather than entire blocks